 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.

+4. Select ADVANCED > Administration > Set Password.

-The BASIC Home page displays.
+The Set Password page displays.

-- Select ADVANCED > Administration > Set Password.
-The Set Password page displays. - 5.
-Select the Enable Password Recovery check box. - 6.
+- 5. Select the Enable Password Recovery check box. - 6.
 Select two security questions and provide answers to them. - 7.
 Click the Apply button.